vladkinoman/just-my-notes/books/best-comics-to-read.md

 For a starter I would say read Batman **Year One** or the **Killing Joke**.
 Basically the greats.
 After that it's pretty much a pick your own buffet.
 My personal favorites are no mans land (Batman helping Gotham in a huge earthquake) , **The Court of Owls** (new villians.
 As namesake) , the world's finest (Batman and Superman team up, its nothing like the movies )

+> Watching or reading Batman: Year One first? - I'm biased due to Year One being one of my favorites, but I say read it first.
+Its not duper long, but it's fantastic.
+Just a warning though, it's just as much a Gordon story as a Batman one.

 Edit: there was one comic or short that was damn good, it was about Batman's psyche and it ended with Batman in a sewer who could not let go of his guns.

 I really recommend you to read it if anyone can help identify it.